-Which Boxes Are Best for Your Move?
+Which Moving Boxes Are Best for You?

-Whether you buy your own boxes or have your movers provide them, you’ll have an array of choices.
+Whether you buy your own boxes for moving or have your movers provide them, you’ll have an array of choices.
 But how do you know whether to go paper or plastic?
 And are those wardrobe boxes really worth it?
 Here is a quick guide to different types of moving boxes, and how to estimate the number you’ll need.

-Types of Cardboard Boxes
+Types of Cardboard Boxes for Moving

 You’ll need to consider different types of cardboard boxes, depending on what you’re packing:

-Types of Plastic Containers
+Types of Plastic Moving Boxes

 - Storage Bins